-Although the cybersecurity industry has made great strides recently at reducing the number of digital attacks, bad actors continue to surprise the internet with increasingly sophisticated and clever strategies for breaching online data.
+Although the cybersecurity industry has recently made great strides at reducing the number of digital attacks, bad actors continue to surprise the internet with increasingly sophisticated and intelligent strategies for breaching online data.
 This ongoing issue has become a painful and expensive thorn in the side of businesses around the country, many of whom have suffered significant losses, both financial and otherwise, at the hands of hackers.

 The Blame Game